duckietm/Complete-Retro-on-Ubuntu/Orion_setup.md

 cp .env.example .env
 ```

-No edit all the settings like URL / Database settings etc. in the .env: vi /var/www/cms/.env
+Now edit all the settings like URL / Database settings etc. in the .env: vi /var/www/cms/.env

 Make it look like so:
 ```